-(11) The European Parliament, in its resolution of 6 July 2011 on women and business leadership, urged companies to attain the critical threshold of 30 % female membership of management bodies by 2015 and 40 % by 2020.
-It called on the Commission, if the steps taken by companies and the Member States were found to be inadequate, to propose legislation by 2012, including quotas.
-It would be important that such legislation be implemented on a temporary basis and serve as a catalyst for change and for rapid reforms designed to eliminate persisting gender inequalities and stereotypes in economic decision-making.
-The European Parliament reiterated that call for legislation in its resolutions of 13 March 2012 and 21 January 2021.

-It is important that Union institutions, bodies, offices and agencies lead by example when it (12)comes to gender equality by, inter alia, setting objectives for a gender-balanced representation at all levels of management.
+- (6) The European Parliament, in its resolution of 6 July 2011 on women and business leadership, urged companies to attain the critical threshold of 30 % female membership of management bodies by 2015 and 40 % by 2020.
+It called on the Commission, if the steps taken by companies and the Member States were found to be inadequate, to propose legislation by 2012, including quotas, to be implemented on a temporary basis and to serve as catalysts for change and for rapid reforms designed to eliminate persisting gender inequalities and stereotypes in economic decision-making.
+The European Parliament reiterated that call for legislation in its resolution of 13 March 2012 [...] and in its resolution of 21 January 2021. - (6a) Union institutions and bodies should lead by example as regards gender equality, inter alia by setting objectives for a gender-balanced representation at all levels of management.
 Particular attention needs to be given to policies for the recruitment of senior management.
-Therefore, in its communication of 5 March 2020 entitled 'A Union of Equality: the Gender Equality Strategy 2020-2025' the Commission emphasised that Union institutions, bodies, offices and agencies should ensure gender balance in leadership positions.
-In its communication of 5 April 2022 entitled 'A new Human Resources Strategy for the Commission', the Commission committed to ensuring full gender equality at all levels of its management by 2024.
-The Commission will monitor progress and report regularly in that regard on its website.
-The Commission further shares best practices with other Union institutions, bodies, offices and agencies and will report on the situation of gender balance in leadership positions in those institutions, bodies, offices and agencies on its website.
-The European Parliament, in its Bureau decision of 13 January 2020, has agreed on setting targets for gender balance in senior and middle management positions for 2024.
-The European Parliament will continue to monitor the progress at all levels of its management and aims to lead by example.
-The Council committed, in its Diversity and Inclusion Strategy 2021-2024, to achieving gender equality in management positions of its General Secretariat (GSC) with a 45 to 55 % margin at the latest by the end of 2026.
-The GSC's Action Plan for Gender Equality in Management sets out measures to achieve that objective.
+Therefore, the Gender Equality Strategy 2020-2025 [COM(2020)152 of 5 March 2020] emphasised that EU institutions and bodies should also ensure gender balance in leadership positions.
+The Commission committed to ensuring full gender equality at all levels of Commission management by 2024 in its recent HR Strategy [C(2022) 2229 final].
+The Commission will monitor progress and report regularly on its website.
+The Commission further shares best practices with other EU institutions and bodies and will report on the situation of gender balance in leadership positions in these institutions and bodies on its website.
+The European Parliament has in its Bureau decision 13 January 2020 agreed on setting targets for gender balance in senior and middle management positions for 2024.
+The Parliament will continue to monitor the progress on all levels and aims to lead by example.
+The Council is committed, in its Diversity and Inclusion Strategy, to attaining gender equality in management positions of its General Secretariat with a 45 to 55 percent margin at least by the end of 2026.
+The GSC's Action Plan for Gender Equality in Management sets out measures to achieve this objective.

+- (7) [...]

-- (13) It is important that companies and businesses foster, support and develop female talent at all levels and throughout their careers in order to ensure that qualified women are provided with opportunities to hold board and management positions. - In order to promote gender equality and support the participation of women in decision-making, Directive (EU) 2019/1158 of the European Parliament and of the Council1, which promotes work-life balance for parents and carers, provides that Member States take the necessary measures to ensure an equal sharing of caring responsibilities between women and men by means of parental, paternity and carers' leave, alongside the existing maternity leave.
-That Directive also provides for the right to request flexible working arrangements. - (15) The appointment of women as directors is hampered by a number of specific factors which can be overcome not only by means of binding rules but also by means of educational initiatives and incentives to promote good practices.
+- (7a) It is important that the companies and businesses consider the creation of a pipeline of board- and management-ready women that fosters, supports and develops female talent at all levels and throughout their careers.

+- (7b) In order to promote gender equality and support the participation of women in decision-making, Directive (EU) 2019/1158, which promotes work-life balance for parents and carers', provides that Member States take the necessary measures to ensure an equal sharing of caring responsibilities between men and women through well-designed parental, paternity and carers' leaves, besides the existing maternity leave, and the right to request flexible working arrangements.

+- (7c) [...]

+- (8) [...]

+- (8a) The appointment of women as board members is being hampered by a number of specific factors which can be overcome not only through binding rules but also through educational initiatives and incentives to promote good practices.
 First, it is essential to heighten awareness in business schools and universities of the benefits of gender equality in making companies more competitive.
-It is also necessary to encourage a regular turnover of directors and to introduce positive measures to promote and reward efforts by Member States and companies to adopt a more decisive approach to such changes in top economic decision-making bodies at all levels.
+It is also necessary to encourage a regular turnover of board members and to introduce positive measures to promote and reward efforts by states and companies to adopt a more decisive approach to such changes in top economic decision-making bodies at all levels.

+- (9) [...]